 - No fences or retaining walls shall be constructed within the right of way unless a permit to place a structure in the right of way has been approved.
 There is a $200 fee associated with this permit.
 Depending on the height of the structure, you may also be required to record an agreement with the county.

-- Removal of any trees within the right of way requires a $100 tree removal permit, which can be obtained in the Community Development Department.
+- Removal of any trees within the right of way requires a $100 tree removal permit, which can be obtained in the Engineering Department.